English | Français

 Beatriz Milhazes transforms abstraction into an explosive chromatic language where Brazilian motifs, concentric circles, and floral shapes intertwine with mathematical rigor.
 Her work reminds us that art can be both intellectual and sensual.

 This is precisely what makes her work so subversive in the context of contemporary art.
-At a time when conceptual and minimalist art dominated the international scene, Milhazes dared to embrace color, pattern, and sensuality without complexes.
-She is part of what is called the “80s Generation” in Brazil, those artists who emerged at the end of the military dictatorship and who claimed a return to painting and personal expression.
+At a time when conceptual and minimalist art dominated the international scene, Milhazes dared to embrace color, pattern, and sensuality without hesitation.
+She is part of what is called the “Generation 80” in Brazil, those artists who emerged at the end of the military dictatorship and who claimed a return to painting and personal expression.
 Their collective exhibition in 1984, “Como vai você, Geração 80?”
 (How are you, Generation 80?), marked a turning point in Brazilian art.

 This generation has often been criticized for its apparent political disengagement, accused of frivolous hedonism at a time when the country was emerging from two decades of oppression.
 But this is a superficial reading.
-As Milhazes herself declared: “I have been political all my life, but not always in an obvious way” [4].
+As Milhazes herself stated: “I have been political all my life, but not always in an obvious way” [4].
 Her commitment is manifested in her determination to create art that celebrates Brazilian cultural identity without falling into folklore or exoticism.
-She succeeds in the feat of appropriating Western visual languages while radically transforming them through the prism of her own culture.
+She accomplishes the feat of appropriating Western visual languages while radically transforming them through the prism of her own culture.

 This dialogue between different visual traditions is particularly evident in her more recent works, such as “Douradinha em cinza e marrom” (2016) or “Banho de Rio” (2017).
 Floral and organic motifs coexist with rigid geometric grids, creating a productive tension between nature and culture, chaos and order.
 These complex compositions remind us that the natural world is not the opposite of human civilization, but its foundation and condition of possibility.

-In fact, this ability to transcend traditional dichotomies, between high and low art, between abstraction and figuration, between West and non-West, is what makes Milhazes’ work so relevant in our globalized world.
+In fact, this ability to transcend traditional dichotomies, between high and low art, between abstraction and figuration, between the West and non-West, is what makes Milhazes’s work so relevant in our globalized world.
 She shows us that it is possible to create art that is both deeply rooted in a specific culture and universally accessible.

 1. Bachelard, Gaston.
 The Poetics of Space.
 Paris: Presses Universitaires de France, 1957.